Chart Color Schemes

 An assessment of population growth drivers in Swansea reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the suburb of Swansea (NSW) is estimated to be around 5,138 as of February 2026.
-This figure reflects an increase of 94 people since the 2021 Census, which reported a population of 5,044.
-The change is inferred from AreaSearch's estimation of the resident population at 5,068 following examination of the latest ERP data release by the ABS in June 2024 and an additional 55 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,175 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Over the past decade, Swansea has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by interstate migration, contributing approximately 64.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Swansea (NSW) is around 5,138, reflecting a 94 person increase (1.9%) since the 2021 Census which reported a population of 5,044 people.
+This growth was inferred from AreaSearch's estimation of the resident population at 5,068 following examination of ABS' latest ERP data release in June 2024 and an additional 55 validated new addresses since the Census date.
+This results in a population density ratio of 1,175 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Swansea's growth rate of 1.9% since census positions it within 2.2 percentage points of the SA3 area (4.1%), indicating competitive growth fundamentals driven primarily by interstate migration contributing approximately 64.0% of overall population gains during recent periods.
+For projections, AreaSearch is adopting ABS/Geoscience Australia's SA2-level projections released in 2024 with a base year of 2022 for covered areas and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for uncovered areas.
+Considering these projections, the suburb is expected to experience an above median population growth by 2041, increasing by 1,184 persons over the 17 years and recording a total gain of 21.7%.

 Frequently Asked Questions - Population